 Let’s look at it this way.
 If other people share your opinion, then this will help you to put your insecurities at ease, and therefore successfully overcome the criticism you received.
 However, if other people also provide you with constructive feedback, then you must seriously consider that you might not be on the right path.

 Whether the criticism is valid or not, it should inspire you to work harder, to persist for longer, and to prove other people’s opinions invalid.
 In fact, use criticism as a tool to help you boost your performance and levels of motivation and determination moving forward.
 You can either make it work for you, if not, then it will work against you.
 The choice is yours to make.

 How to Give Constructive Criticism

 Graciously accepting and learning from the criticism you receive is only one side of the coin.
 You must also be able to give criticism to other people in a way that will help empower them moving forward.
-This is especially relevant for parents, teachers and people in position of authority.
-However, it also applies when you’re chatting with friends, siblings and co-workers.
-Your criticism can either raise their level of performance, self-esteem and awareness, or it can deflate them emotionally.
+This is especially relevant for parents, teachers, and people in a position of authority.
+However, it also applies when you’re chatting with friends, siblings, and co-workers.
+Your criticism can either raise their level of performance, self-esteem, and awareness, or it can deflate them emotionally.
 The choices you make will be critical to the final outcome.
 Here are some suggestions:

 Show Good Intentions